quentinbillecoq/Auth_php/README.md

     Version : 1.0.0

 ### Next Implementations :
-     - Compatibility with an other databases
+     - Compatibility with other databases
      - Session System

 # Usage